scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 can be unnecessarily slow when each call is dominated by the cost of transferring memory rather than the cost of performing calculations [Alted]_.
-[numexpr]_ goes one step further by providing a loop fusion optimization that can glue several elementwise computations together.
+[numexpr]_ goes one step further by providing a loop fusion optimization that can glue several element-wise computations together.
-Unfortunately, numexpr requires an unusual (the expression must be encoded as a string within the code), and at the time of this writing, numexpr is limited to optimizing elementwise computations.
+Unfortunately, numexpr requires an unusual (the expression must be encoded as a string within the code), and at the time of this writing, numexpr is limited to optimizing element-wise computations.
 [Cython]_ and [scipy.weave]_ address Python's performance issue by offering a simple way to hand-write crucial segments of code in C (or a dialect of Python which can be easily compiled to C, in Cython's case).
 While this approach can yield